 I can still remember the introduction “I believe this will interest you also.”
 The key word being “also”!
 The perspective was that if somebody else was interested in it, then the prospective buyer would probably at least listen!

 The annual cost of the policy was broken down to pennies per day so the response to the usual “I’m sorry, I can’t afford PA insurance.”
 Was “If you cannot afford PA Insurance, then you certainly cannot afford not to have it.
 What would happen if you could not work for any reason, and it only costs pennies a day.
 Can you really not afford a few pennies a day?”
-Pride generally worked in our favor!
+Pride generally worked in our favour!

-At the end of the week, I had learned my lines; practiced them many times on fellow “students”, and was ready to start work.
+At the end of the week, I had learned my lines; practised them many times on fellow “students”, and was ready to start work.
 I was to meet a small group at a cafe at 7:00am on the Monday.